Pet allergy is an allergic reaction to saliva, skin, or urine of animals. Any animal fur or feather can cause pet allergy.

-The diagnosis of pet allergy can often be made based on a history of a reaction to being around animals, pet owners or their clothing.
+The diagnosis of pet allergy is usually noted after a history of allergy symptoms when the child is near animals, pet owners or their clothing.

 Severe symptoms are: